Depositary role and requirements for AIFs & RAIFsSalvus Team

 – RAIFs which are closed-ended limited partnerships and are externally managed by a UCITS Management Company or an Investment Firm – other than an AIFM – then the depositary can be based in Cyprus, in the EU or in a third country on the assumption that the third country fulfills the above mentioned provisions.

 In conclusion, the Cyprus AIF law framework will continue it’s enhancement in the immediate months and years to come.
-Please, do not hesitate to contact us if you require further information.
+Please, do not hesitate to contact us at [email protected] if you require further information.
 We will be glad to support you in finding a solution appropriate to your business plans.

 The information provided in this article is for general information purposes only.
 You should always seek professional advice suitable to your needs.